Garry Moore, an Everyman for Television

 Moore won an Emmy and a Peabody award during his four-decade-long career.
 Another sign of his immense popularity was when, in 1954, he asked viewers to send a nickel to a housewife in Michigan.
 Within two days she had received 48,000 nickels –– $9,600.

-By the time The Gary Moore Show was cancelled in 1964, Moore said he was ready to retire.
-Steve Allen replaced him on I’ve Got a Secret, Kirby went on to co-host Candid Camera with Allen Funt, and Carol Burnett got her own show, while Moore took off on a trip around the world with his wife.
+By the time The Gary Moore Show was canceled in 1964, Moore said he was ready to retire.
+Steve Allen replaced him on I’ve Got a Secret.
+Kirby, who had started co-hosting Candid Camera with Allen Funt in 1961, continued co-hosting that program.
+Carol Burnett got her own show, while Moore took off on a trip around the world with his wife.
 Moore did guest appearances and was back on the air with To Tell the Truth –– up against the popular Bonanza –– which lasted until 1976.

 That year Moore was diagnosed with throat cancer.
 While he had surgery, Bill Cullen took over the host’s seat.
 Moore recuperated but did not go back on the air and retired with his wife to homes in Hilton Head Island, S.C. and Northeast Harbor, Maine.

-While living on Hilton Head, Moore wrote a humor column, “Mumble, Mumble,” for The Island Packet; the columns were compiled into a book to raise funds for the Hilton Head Hospital auxiliary.
+While living in Hilton Head, Moore wrote a humor column, “Mumble, Mumble,” for The Island Packet; the columns were compiled into a book to raise funds for the Hilton Head Hospital auxiliary.

 In 2007, Time magazine named Moore one of the 15 greatest game show hosts of all time.
 “For 15 years, from 1952 to 1967, this was the best of TV's plethora of panel-game shows, and a big reason was its boyish, crew-cutted host,” wrote TV critic Richard Zoglin.
 “Less stuffy than What's My Line's John Charles Daly, more fun than To Tell the Truth's Bud Collyer, he lent an eager ear to the ‘secrets' of both ordinary folks (a man who has collected seven miles of string) and celebrity guests (Ernest Borgnine disguised himself as a cab driver and drove panelist Jayne Meadows to the show).
 Not even Steve Allen, who took over near the end of the show's run, could match him.”